 Werribee Park Heritage Orchard, situated near Melbourne, Victoria (Australia) is a beautiful antique orchard dating from the 1870s.
 It was renowned for its peaches, grapes, apples, quinces, pears, a variety of plums and several other fruits, as well as walnuts and olives.
 Over the past few decades the orchard was forgotten and – through neglect – fell into ruin.
-Recently this historic treasure was rediscovered.
-Some of the old heritage fruit varieties survive - mainly quince, pear and apple.
+Recently this historic treasure was rediscovered and we formed a group to restore it to its former glory.

-The aims of Werribee Park Heritage
+The aims of Werribee Park Heritage Orchard include:

 (a) To provide support for and to foster public awareness of the orchard.

-(b) To replant the orchard’s stone fruit
+(b) To replant the orchard’s stone fruit.